projectara/greybus-spec/source/bridged_phy.rst

     Returns a bitmask indicating the features supported by the I2C adapter.

-.. c:function:: int set_timeout(u16 timeout_ms);

-   Sets the timeout (in milliseconds) the I2C adapter should allow before giving up on an addressed client.

 .. c:function:: int transfer(u8 op_count, struct i2c_op *ops);

    Performs an I2C transaction made up of one or more "steps" defined